Cast: Bridget Fonda, Campbell Scott, Kyra Sedgwick, Sheila Kelley, Jim True, Bill Pullman & Matt Dillon

 - The fictional Citizen Dick CD is called Smarter Than You, and its design is an obvious parody of Soundgarden’s Louder Than Love; track 7 is entitled “Louder Than Larry,” a spin-off on “Loud Love,” which is also track 7 on Soundgarden’s 1989 release.

 - In the scene with Steve and the drug store cashier, Mr Deegan is mentioned.
-He’s also mentioned in Fast Times and Say Anything…
+He’s also mentioned in Fast Times, Say Anything…and Roadies.

 - Don’t miss the name of the pickup truck that hits Steve and Linda.
 It says “Crowe Landscaping”.